ibm-cloud-docs/ibm-spectrum-lsf/hpc-cluster-tutorial.md

 If you want to set up a hybrid connectivity environment by using VPN, see the instructions [Installing a VPN to an HPC cluster](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-install-vpn-hpc-cluster).

 If you would like to use Direct Link, see the instructions for [Installing Direct Link to an HPC cluster](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-installing-direct-link-cluster).

+## Using OpenLDAP with IBM Spectrum LSF
+{: #using-openladap-spectrum-lsf}
+{: step}

+If you want to know more about OpenLDAP with {{site.data.keyword.spectrum_full_notm}}, see  [About OpenLDAP with IBM Spectrum LSF](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-integrate-openldap-spectrum-lsf).

+During deployment, you enable OpenLDAP with your {{site.data.keyword.spectrum_full_notm}} cluster by setting the `enable_ldap`,`ldap_basedns`, `ldap_server`, `ldap_admin_password`, `ldap_user_name`, and `ldap_user_password` deployment input values.

+If you want to know more about integrating OpenLDAP with your {{site.data.keyword.spectrum_full_notm}} cluster, see [Integrating OpenLDAP with your IBM Spectrum LSF cluster](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-integrating-openldap).

+## Create DNS zones and DNS custom resolver
+{: #dns-zones-custom-resolvers}
+{: step}

+ If you leave the `dns_instance_id` deployment input value as null, the deployment process creates a new DNS service instance ID in the respective DNS zone.
+Alternatively, provide an existing [IBM Cloud® DNS Service instance ID](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-dns-custom-resolvers) for the `dns_instance_id` deployment input value.

+If you leave the `dns_custom_resolver_id` deployment input value as null, the deployment process creates a new VPC and enables a new custom resolver for your cluster.
+Alternatively, to create DNS custom resolvers with an existing VPC, provide the resolver ID for the `dns_custom_resolver_id` deployment input value.
+For more information, see [DNS custom resolvers for your IBM Spectrum LSF cluster](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-dns-custom-resolvers#custom-resolvers).

+## Using IBM Key Protect instances to manage data encryption
+{: #key-protect-encryption}
+{: step}

+To manage the data encryption to your virtual server instances, use the IBM Key Protect instance through {{site.data.keyword.spectrum_full_notm}} cluster.
+For more information on Key Protect and encryption keys, see [IBM® Key Protect and encryption keys](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-key-protect).